directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 To ensure the collection is a singleton, select the **Singleton** checkbox.
 This collection's fields match the `Global` type you created when defining the Schema for the Directus SDK.

 Once the collection is defined go to the **Content** section and add the title and description for the metadata.

-To permit public access to the metadata, go to **Settings > Access Control > Public** and permit the read permission under the metadata section.
+Go to **Settings > Access Control > Public** and allow read permissions for the global collection.

 ### Create a Component for the Global Metadata
 Navigate to your project directory in a terminal and create the global metadata component: